DataDog/integrations-extras/purefa/README.md

 ## Overview

-This check monitors the [Pure Storage FlashArray][1] through the [Datadog Agent][2] and the [Pure Storage Prometheus exporter][1].
+This check monitors the [Pure Storage FlashArray][3] through the [Datadog Agent][2] and the [Pure Storage Prometheus exporter][1].

+The integration can provide performance data at the array, host, volume and pod level, as well as high-level capacity and configuration information.

+Monitor multiple FlashArrays and aggregate these into a single dashboard, or group together by custonmer defined environment.

-Note: This integration requires OpenMetricsBaseCheckV2 which is available in Agent v7.26.x+ and requires Python 3
+Note: This integration requires:

+ - OpenMetricsBaseCheckV2 which is available in Agent v7.26.x+
-Note: This integration requires the use of the [Pure Storage Prometheus exporter][1]
+ - Python 3
+ - The [Pure Storage Prometheus exporter][1] is installed and running in a containerized environment.
+Refer to the [GitHub repo][1] for installation instructions.

 ## Setup